OUR TERMS AND CONDITIONS

 (b) you repeatedly withhold information that is necessary for us to effectively deliver services to the Service User; or

 4.4 How to tell us about problems.
-If you have any questions or complaints about the services provided by us, please ask to speak to an ABA Supervisor in the first instance.
-If the ABA Supervisor does not adequately address your concerns promptly, you should ask to speak to the registered manager.
-If the registered manager does not resolve the matter within one week of it being brought to their attention, please email us at email@example.com explaining that you have followed the procedure set out in these terms and that your problem remains unresolved.
-Your complaint will then be addressed by a member of the company’s executive team.
+If you have any questions or complaints about the services provided by us, please ask to speak to your allocated ABA Consultant in the first instance.
+If the ABA Consultant does not adequately address your concerns promptly, you should ask to speak to the Registered Manager or the Senior ABA Consultant.
+If unsatisfied you can follow the steps outlined in our complaints policy – available to all on our website.

 4.5 Your rights.
 Nothing in these terms will affect your legal rights.
 For detailed information on consumer rights please visit the Citizens Advice website, www.citizensadvice.org.uk.

 4.6 Our guarantee.
 We offer a goodwill guarantee in addition to your legal rights.
 If you are unhappy with a service we have provided to you, we will use every effort to fix the problem free of charge, without significant inconvenience to you, as soon as we reasonably can and, in any event, within [two weeks].
 If we fail to fix the problem by this deadline, or without significant inconvenience to you, we will refund the price you have paid for the service.